machinat/sociably/website/docs/embedded-webview.md

 1. Host a web app with [Next.js](https://nextjs.org).
 2. Log in users with their chat platforms account.
-3. Connect a [WebSocket](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) communicate with the server.
+3. Connect a [WebSocket](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) to communicate with the server.

 ## Install With Creator